CMcDonald82/ansible-playbook-ubuntu-phoenix/README.md

 NOTE: you can change the editor that is used to open files when running Ansible Vault commands See https://www.digitalocean.com/community/tutorials/how-to-use-vault-to-protect-sensitive-ansible-data-on-ubuntu-16-04

-Create a file called .vault_password within the top-level dir.
-This file will contain a single line which is your private vault password.
+* Create a file called .vault_password.txt within the top-level dir.
+This file will contain a single line which is your private vault password for encrypting/decrypting secrets.
 I recommend generating a strong one with the following command using the passlib library:
 ```
 python -c "from passlib.hash import sha512_crypt; import getpass; print sha512_crypt.using(rounds=5000).hash(getpass.getpass())"
 ```
-The .vault_password file is included in the .gitignore file so it will not be committed to the repo to prevent accidentally distributing sensitive information.
+The .vault_password.txt file is ignored in the .gitignore file so it will not be committed to the repo.
+This helps prevent accidentally distributing sensitive information.

-Create and encrypt a vault.yml file in environments/production/group_vars/all which will contain the vault_deploy_password variable.
-Generate the vault_deploy_password using the same script from above (just make sure to run it again to create a new password separate from the one used in .vault_password)
+* Create and encrypt a vault.yml file in environments/production/group_vars/all which will contain the vault_deploy_password variable.
+Generate the vault_deploy_password using the same script from above (just make sure to run it again to create a new password separate from the one used in .vault_password.txt)

 ## Usage

-Run the playbook
+* Run the playbook
 ```
 ansible-playbook site.yml
 ```